| |

 Leather Uppers | Prices start at $107 | Sizes: Women’s US 5 – Men’s US13 | Stack height: 4 to 10mm

 You can choose from soles that are 4mm to 10 mm.
-For the most barefoot sandal like Birkenstocks, I opted for the 4mm.
+For the most barefoot-feeling sandal, I opted for the 4mm.
 It is a very thin and flexible sole.
 As I’ve mentioned in my other posts on barefoot sandals, sometimes there is such a thing as too much flexibility for a sandal as it increases the risk of the front catching.
 While I love the feel, I may opt for the 6mm next time just to prevent any issues.

 Ruby Barefoot Sandals